-At St Joseph's it is compulsory that 2 Units of Mathematics is studied in the Year 11 course.
+At St Joseph's it is compulsory that 2 Units of Mathematics is studied as part of the Year 11 pattern of study.

 Students will have the option to drop a 2 Unit subject at the completion of Year 11.
 It is not compulsory for students to study Mathematics for the HSC year.